mtth/rest-iterable/README.md

 + `params` {Object} Passed from `reset`.
 + `cb(err, item)` {Function}

-The function to be implemented.
+The function to be implemented. `Sieste` doesn't make any assumptions on how your underlying resource is served and will simply take care of calling this method appropriately (handling pre-fetching and caching for you).

 Examples